 To all those who have lost loved ones during this pandemic, my heart goes out to all of you.
 It is important to understand that it is normal and necessary to go through the different stages of grief, no matter how hard it is.
 Most of all, I believe that people never really go away, that their spirit lives on in our hearts and in our minds.
 We will honour the lives of the ones we lost, not just on this day but every day of our lives.
 We will honour and celebrate their lives by spreading love and continuing the good work they have done for so many.
 When we move on and march forward, it doesn’t mean that we have forgotten them.
 We move on and live our lives in the best way possible because that’s what they would want for us to do.
 So onward we go and we march on.

 Spend as much time in bed if you have the time to do it.
 Cuddle up with your kids and read together.
 Enjoy the time you have with your children while home schooling together.
 Read the books you’ve always wanted to read.
 Write the book you’ve always wanted to write.
 Learn new skills and challenge yourself.
 Try the things you’ve always wanted to try.
 If you fail and don’t keep up with it, so what?
 At least you tried.
 Do the things you’ve always wanted to do if you can.
 You never know what you might discover.
 You may even surprise yourself and realise you’re good at something; when you’ve convinced yourself all your life that you’re not good at it.
 For me, it was Mathematics.
 I’ve recently discovered that I’m not actually bad at Math, but all my life I believed that I was.
-Now, I see that I wasn’t interested in Math and that was my feelings about it in the past.
-I’m actually really good at Math and really love Algebra when once upon a time, I used to be so afraid of it.
-I never thought I would ever say that but I discovered this when I decided to fill up my time and brush up on some Math skills and here I am saying, ‘I really love Algebra.’
+Now, I see that I wasn’t interested in Math and that I was the one who made the choice to dislike it.
+I never even gave myself a chance to try and enjoy it.
+Now, I’ve discovered that I’m actually really good at Math and really love Algebra when, once upon a time, I used to be so afraid of it.
+I never thought I would ever say that but I discovered this when I decided to fill up my time and brush up on some Math skills.
+Now, here I am saying, ‘I really love Algebra.’
 See, my friends?
 We surprise ourselves sometimes!

 Do you want to just lie in bed in your pyjamas and watch Youtube videos?
 Then do it!
 Whatever makes you feel relaxed and happy, do it.
 It’s all about balance.
 Just make sure that you don’t stay idle forever.
 You’ve worked hard and if you feel like you’ve struggled all your life, perhaps a break is something you need right now.
 Don’t deprive yourself of the luxury of doing nothing because you deserve to take time for yourself.